cran-task-views/Optimization/Optimization.md

     simplex and of interior point routines ( `nlrq()`, `crq()`).
 It provides an interface to L1 regression in the R code of function `rq()`. \[SPLP, LP, IPM\]
+-   `r pkg("marqLevAlg")` implements a parallelized version of the Marquardt-Levenberg algorithm.
+It is particularly suited for complex problems and when starting from points very far from the final optimum.
+The package is designed to be used for unconstrained local optimization. \[NLP\]

 ### Quadratic Optimization